Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 When the layout is instantiated, the system looks at every field and property defined directly in the type to potentially turn it into one or more [Control items](#control-items).

 1. If the field or property is annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), the system applies the attribute's properties to the Control item.
 Some special defaults apply in this case:
-    * If no [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) is set and the attribute is applied to a field, [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) defaults to the offset of the field.
+    * If no [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) is set, and the attribute is applied to a field, [`offset`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_offset) defaults to the offset of the field.
     * If no [`name`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_name) is set, it defaults to the name of the property/field.
     * If no [`layout`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html#UnityEngine_InputSystem_Layouts_InputControlAttribute_layout) is set, the system infers it from the type of the field/property.
 2. If the field or property has a struct type which implements [`IInputStateTypeInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputStateTypeInfo.html), the field is considered to be an embedded [state struct](#using-a-state-structure) and the system recurses into the field or property to gather Controls from it.
-3. Otherwise, if the type of the field or property is based on [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html), the system adds a [Control item](#control-items) similar to case 1) when the member is annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).
+3. Otherwise, if the type of the field or property is based on [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html), the system adds a [Control item](#control-items) similar to case 1, where the member is annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).

 #### Using a state structure

-When you implement support for a new Input Device, there's usually an existing data format in which input for the Device is received.
-The easiest way to add support for the given data format is to describe it with a C# struct annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).
+When you implement support for a new Input Device, there's usually an existing data format in which the Input System receives input for the Device.
+The easiest way to add support for the data format is to describe it with a C# struct annotated with [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html).

 ```CSharp
 public struct MyDeviceState : IInputStateTypeInfo